frederic-perez/AmE-dictionary/data/idioms.md

 __play smart__
 __play tricks__ :two::hammer:
 __played out__
-__plead the Fifth (Amendment)__ __1__ To refuse to testify against oneself in court, in accordance with the rights guaranteed by the Fifth Amendment to the United States Constitution. _The alleged kingpin of the east coast drug cartel simply pled the Fifth after every question the prosecution put to him._ __2__ By extension, to refuse to answer a question or provide information, especially if doing so may incriminate or embarrass oneself. _Just plead the Fifth if your mom asks where you’ve been all night!_
+__plead the Fifth (Amendment)__ :two: (plead the 5th) __1__ To refuse to testify against oneself in court, in accordance with the rights guaranteed by the Fifth Amendment to the United States Constitution. _The alleged kingpin of the east coast drug cartel simply pled the Fifth after every question the prosecution put to him._ __2__ By extension, to refuse to answer a question or provide information, especially if doing so may incriminate or embarrass oneself. _Just plead the Fifth if your mom asks where you’ve been all night!_
 __pocket protector__ A thin plastic sheath that fits into the breast pocket of one’s shirt to hold pens and other small instruments and protect the pocket from stains or tears. _A techno-nerd with a pocket protector who turns out to be a hero._
 __poetry in motion__ Something that is very elegant, graceful, and/or beautiful to observe, especially dance or the performing arts. _The ballet was sublime to watch, truly poetry in motion._
 __poor man’s__ :three::hammer: _She looked every bit the poor man’s Pamela Anderson._